Skip to content

 • Collaborative Research Development Grant – Microsoft AI for Health

 Launched in 2022, this grant is the result of a unique partnership between OCRA and Microsoft AI for Health, a philanthropic program at Microsoft.
-This collaboration will help OCRA accelerate ovarian cancer research by harnessing the power of data science and Artificial Intelligence (AI), potentially leading to new insights into the disease.
+This collaboration will help OCRA accelerate ovarian cancer and/or related gynecologic cancer research by harnessing the power of data science and Artificial Intelligence (AI), potentially leading to new insights into the disease.
 The grant will provide funds for ovarian cancer and/or related gynecologic cancers research projects that may involve several investigators within one institution or collaborations between groups in multiple institutions.
 Support of $300,000 annually for three years, for a total of $900,000, will be awarded to the institution(s) where the recipients will conduct the research in addition to in-kind support from Microsoft.

 • Early Career Investigator Grant